-Albert previously served as a volunteer prosecutor for the city of Houston Municipal Courts, where he tried 12 cases to verdict.
+Albert previously served as a volunteer prosecutor for the City of Houston Municipal Courts, where he tried 12 cases to verdict.
 He is currently the chair of Jones Day's Pathways to Law Program, which provides volunteer legal instruction to middle school students at Pilgrim Academy, a 98% economically disadvantaged school in Southwest Houston.
-He sits on the board of directors of the Asian American Bar Association of Houston, where he is a past president.
+He serves on the board of directors of the Asian American Bar Association of Houston, where he is a past president.
 He has also previously served as Houston Intellectual Property Law Association's chair of its Annual Institute on Intellectual Property Law.

 - Fall 2019

 "Internet (Re)Search by Judges, Jurors, and Lawyers," IP Theory: Vol. 9: Iss.
 1, Article 1

 Use of Internet Research by Judges, Juries and Practitioners: What is Appropriate?, State Bar of Texas 14th Annual Patent Litigation Course Book

 Open Source Software: Can You Afford to Ignore It?, Houston Intellectual Property Law Association Monthly CLE Luncheon

 - October 1-3, 2020